-Honorable North Dakota Senators.
+Honorable North Dakota Senators & Representatives,

-I am writing to you in support of Senate Bill 2140 regarding Insulin and Supplies Copay Capping Bill in North Dakota.
+I am writing to you in support of House Bill 1114 regarding Insulin and Supplies Copay Capping Bill in North Dakota.
 Senators, please for a minute, imagine you are a seven year old boy.
 You are sitting in your classroom and you peer over to the door and you see your mother standing there.
 She appears frantic.
 She tells you that we need to get to the hospital right away.
 This morning, your mother had tested your blood sugar while you were sleeping (fasting) and it was 268 mg/dL.
 Please keep in mind that a normal blood sugar is less than 100 mg/dL.
 You spend the next couple hours getting poked and prodded.
 Crying, sobbing, begging to go home.
 The doctor finally tells you that you have Type 1 Diabetes.
 Type 1 Diabetes is an autoimmune disease that is triggered by environmental factors without a cure.
 You are scared.
 At seven years old, you do not fully understand what this means.
 You meet with the diabetes educator thinking that you are on your way home after your mother learns how to give you multiple daily injections of insulin.
 The doctor comes in and tells you that they found ketones (glucose) in your urine and that you need to go to the hospital.
 At this point, you're dehydrated and the nurses spend several hours trying to put in an IV to deliver fluids.
 Seven years old.
 My son was seven years old when this happened to him on March 10, 2022.
 My son never asked for this and there is nothing he could've done to prevent this disease.
 Imagine if this was your child or your grandchild.
 Living everyday only because of a hormone that is produced by a pharmacy because your pancreas no longer produces it.
+Fast forward to the fall of 2023, through a risk screening for my relatives of people with Type 1 Diabetes, my oldest son was delivered the same fate as his younger brother.
+Three positive antibodies, a sealed fate of a life of Type 1 Diabetes.
+Two, I have two children who depend on insulin to live every day and have to carry the financial burden and stress of this disease for the rest of their lives.
+My children are currently 10 and 14 years old and they are already consumed with how they can contribute to society with future jobs and still afford to live with the outrageous cost to treat and monitor this disease.

-This is what I have learned from the last year as a caretaker of someone with this disease.
+This is what I have learned as a mother of two children with this disease.
 Prior to 1921, people with Type 1 Diabetes did not live long because there was not much that doctors could do for them, dying within days or months.
 In 1921, insulin was successfully isolated by Frederick Banting and his medical student Charles Best.
 Within a year, people with Type 1 Diabetes were being treated with insulin for a disease that had been previously considered fatal.
 According to the American Diabetes Association, over 1.9 million Americans live with the disease, making insulin a medical miracle for many.
-In 1923, Banting, Colip and Best were awarded U.S. patents on insulin and the method used to make it.
+In 1923, Banting, Collip and Best were awarded U.S. patents on insulin and the method used to make it.
 They sold these patents to the University of Toronto for \$1 each.
 That's worth repeating.
 They sold these patents to the University of Toronto for \$1 each!
 According to Advanced Science News, Banting famously said "Insulin does not belong to me, it belongs to the world."
 He wanted everyone to have access to it.